UtaUtaUtau/nnsvs-db-converter/README.md

 options:
-  -h, --help            show this help message and exit --max-length float, -l float
+  -h, --help            show this help message and exit --num-processes int, -T int
+                        Number of processes to run for faster segmentation.
+Enter 0 to use all cores. (default: 1) --debug, -d           Show debug logs. (default: False)

+segmentation options:
+  Options related to segmentation.

+  --max-length float, -l float
                         The maximum length of the samples in seconds. (default: 15) --max-length-relaxation-factor float, -R float